A girl's place is as a technology expert

 Providing girls across Africa with digital and business skills

 African Girls Can Code Initiative (AGCCI) is a multi-year programme implemented jointly by UN Women, the African Union Commission (AUC) and the International Telecommunication Unit (ITU).
-The initiative, which launched in 2019, trains girls between the ages of 17 and 20 from the African continent on coding and other digital skills.
+The initiative, which launched in 2019, trains girls and young women between the ages of 17 and 25 from the African continent on coding and other digital skills.
 For many girls who participate in this programme, it works as a stepping stone towards a career in the programming and software industry all around the African continent.

 Your donation makes this work possible.
 Through AGCCI we can ensure that African girls and women feel that they can use and take advantage of modern technology in their daily lives, they learn coding skills and other technical skills and feel empowered.
 The skills taught in this training are critical in today’s labour market, and through training girls, we can bring down the barriers that prevent women from being able to compete in the labour market equally.